 What is the Best Wedding Day Timeline?
 It is a frequently asked question for Wedding Photographers.

-The most important part of my job is to take beautiful wedding photos of my couples.
+The most important part of my job as a Saratoga Wedding Photographer is to take beautiful wedding photos of my couples.
 And a big part of doing that is to make sure we have enough time on the wedding day to be successful.
 Creating the best wedding day timeline is essential.
 Each couple is unique and will have different needs.
 Here are some things to consider when creating the best wedding day timeline for you.

 Do you want photos of the Getting Ready portion of the wedding day?
 If so, you will need to allow for that.
 In my experience while some of these photos are wonderful to have, you don’t really need to do it from the moment you wake up until the time you leave for the ceremony.
 If the guys are getting ready at a separate location, it might be best to hire a photographer who has a second shooter to handle the men.

 One important factor is how many family groups you think you will need to have photographed.
 We recommend you at least have your immediate families photographed.
 If you would like to add grandparents and other extended family members, be sure to factor in extra time.
 IMPORTANT–You should be scheduling in at the very least 30 minutes for family formal photos.

 Another thing to consider is how many different locations are involved on your wedding day.
 Some couples do everything from getting ready through the reception at one venue.
 Other couples have a different location for each portion of the wedding day.
 Be sure you are allotting time for travel to each of these locations.
 And do add a “buffer” of a few minutes to allow for traffic jams, inclement weather, etc.

 Decide whether or not you want to do a “First Look.”
 Having a “First Look” will add time on the front end of the schedule.
 There are many pros and cons to a “First Look.”
 To find out more, read this post on the First Look.